analysiscenter/meters/docs/index.rst

 ``pipelines`` module contains PipelineFactory class that builds pipelines for:

-  * tarining simple models to classify digits on meters
+  * training simple models to classify digits on meters
   * making predictions by trained model.

+Contents
 =========
 .. toctree::
    :maxdepth: 2